Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Introduction

 Dwarf spheroidal galaxies (dSphs) and ultra-faint dwarf galaxies (UFDs) in the Milky Way halo are particularly powerful laboratories because they exhibit the highest known mass-to-light ratios of any galaxy type \citep{McConnachie2012, BattagliaNipoti2022}.
 These extreme mass-to-light ratios indicate strong dark matter domination, which minimizes baryonic complications and enables direct probes of the underlying dark matter potential.
 Moreover, FDM predicts that soliton cores are larger and dynamically more significant in less massive halos, further enhancing the sensitivity of dwarf galaxies to the FDM particle mass.

-Probing the internal mass distribution of individual dwarfs can be performed through stellar kinematics analysis \citep{Zoutendijk2021, Hayashi2021, Goldstein2022}.
+Probing the internal mass distribution of individual dwarfs can be performed through stellar kinematics analysis \citep{Hayashi2021, Zoutendijk2021, Goldstein2022}.
 One commonly used approach employs the relation between the soliton core mass, $M_c$, and the host halo mass, $M_{200}$, first reported by \citet{Schive2014a, Schive2014b} in the form of $M_c \propto M_{200}^{1/3}$.
-Subsequent kinematic analyses have widely adopted this relation as a one-to-one mapping when inferring the FDM particle mass.
+Studies of dwarf galaxy kinematics have widely adopted this relation as a one-to-one mapping for inferring the FDM particle mass.

 However, the universality of this core--halo mass relation (CHR) has been investigated in more detail.
-Independent simulations have reported differing slopes \citep{Mocz2017, Mina2022, Nori2021} or failed to recover a clear scaling altogether \citep{Schwabe2016}.
+Independent simulations have reported differing slopes \citep{Mocz2017, Nori2021, Mina2022} or failed to recover a clear scaling altogether \citep{Schwabe2016}.
 These discrepancies have been attributed to limitations in simulation volume and resolution \citep{May2021}, as well as to the dynamical state of halos, with unrelaxed systems exhibiting systematic deviations from the original relation \citep{Nori2021}.
 More recent work has demonstrated that FDM halos populate a broad region in the $M_c$--$M_{200}$ plane rather than a narrow relation, reflecting genuine physical diversity driven by variations in merger histories, relaxation states, and cosmological environments \citep{Jowett2022}.

 The recognition of this intrinsic diversity has important implications for particle-mass constraints.
 Constraints derived under the assumption of a unique CHR may be artificially restrictive, potentially excluding values of $m_\psi$ that remain compatible with stellar kinematic data when alternative combinations of $M_c$ and $M_{200}$ are permitted.
 This motivates a reassessment of FDM particle mass estimates that explicitly incorporates the diversity of the CHR predicted by simulations.